 A divorce may trigger feelings of neglect, abandonment, and stress in children.
 If there is an increase in conflict between their parents, it may cause a lot of distraction for the child.
 The child begins to lose interest in academics, consequently faring poorly on their grades.

 One of the effects of divorce on a child is a loyalty conflict.
 Loyalty conflict is the feeling of being stuck in the middle when the child does not understand if they should side with one parent or the other.

 Children love both their parents.
 It is very difficult for them to pick aside.
-Loyalty conflict is more common in older kids than the younger ones.
-They may feel the overwhelming need to be fair to both the parents.
+Loyalty conflict is more common in older kids than younger ones.
+They may feel the overwhelming need to be fair to both parents.
 These feelings can often be very stressful and manifest physically in the form of headaches and stomach aches.

 Getting a divorce may often cause feelings of sadness and depression in your child.
 Some kids may also be at a higher risk of developing clinical depression.
 If you see warning signs of depression in your child, you must immediately consult a mental health professional.

 Both parents must assure the child that nothing changes for the child.
-You will continue to love and support the child after divorce and forever in your life.
+You will continue to love and support the child after the divorce and forever in your life.

 A good divorce lawyer is extremely essential if you have children.
 Going through a divorce is tough on children, and you must be emotionally available to your kids during this time.
 A good Singapore divorce lawyer can handle all the necessary procedures of divorce while you devote your time to your children.
 Your divorce lawyer will also provide you with referrals to a good counsellor or therapist or child psychologist.